How to Setup Microsoft Ads (Bing) Dynamic Remarketing on Shopify

 'ecomm_pagetype': '{% if template contains 'index' %}home{% elsif template contains 'collection' %}category{% elsif template contains 'search' %}searchresults{% elsif template contains 'product' %}product{% elsif template contains 'cart' %}cart{% elsif template contains 'purchase' %}purchase{%endif %}', });

 This code will pass dynamic product IDs and website page types to the ecomm_prodid and ecomm_pagetype attributes.
-This code is preset to pass Product IDs in shopify_US_xxxxxxxxxxxxxxx format.
+This code is set to transfer Product IDs in shopify_US_xxxxxxxxxxxxxxx format.

 There are three other variants of the size: